-

 Truth Without Touch: The Ongoing Paradox

 Chat rooms increase honesty, but not intimacy.
-They give us the freedom to speak – not necessarily the feeling of being heard.
-The problem isn't that we're lying less – it's that we're connecting less deeply.
+It gives us freedom to speak, but not necessarily the feeling of being heard.
+The problem isn't that we're lying less - it's that we're connecting less deeply.

 As I reflect on my own experiences in digital spaces, I find myself wondering: Are we really sharing ourselves - or just broadcasting loneliness?
 The answer likely lies somewhere in between.